White Collar Support Group Blog: Why Do People Make Bad Choices? Simple, We’re Human, by Craig Stanland

 --

-Jeff Grant - White Collar Week
+Jeff Grant - White Collar Support Group

 Jeff Grant is a Private General Counsel/White Collar Attorney at GrantLaw in NYC and w/ co-counsel & criminal defense counsel throughout the U.S. GrantLaw.com